Murder of Denise Amber Lee: Perpetrator

-Michael Lee King (born May 4, 1971) trained as a plumber but had been unemployed for several months before the crime and was facing foreclosure on his home in North Port, Florida.
-He was married but is now divorced.
-He has a low IQ, and family members described to the court how King had an accident while sledding as a child; an expert witness described the subsequent injury as a "divot" in his brain.
+Michael Lee King (May 4, 1971 – March 17, 2026) trained as a plumber but had been unemployed for several months before the crime and was facing foreclosure on his home in North Port, Florida.
+He was married and divorced.
+He had a low IQ, and family members described to the court how King had an accident while sledding as a child; an expert witness described the subsequent injury as a "divot" in his brain.

 Crime

 On January 17, 2008, King abducted Lee from her home.
 He drove her around, tied up in his vehicle, for quite some time; several people witnessed the journey.
 Later, King raped and murdered Lee and buried her in a shallow grave.
 Her body was found on January 19, 2008.
-King was found guilty of kidnapping, sexual battery, and first-degree murder; he was sentenced to death and is presently detained awaiting execution.

 Nathan was at work that Thursday (January 17, 2008); and Lee was at home with their two young children.
 She called him at 11:21 a.m., the last time the two would speak.
 Among the topics discussed was the nice weather: the couple decided that the windows should be open at home.
 She said she had already opened them.
 Nathan arrived home around 3:30 p.m. to find the windows closed, his wife missing, and the children home alone in the same crib.
 This prompted him to make his 9-1-1 call, the first of the day related to this crime.

 A neighbor saw a car arrive at Lee's home around 2 p.m.
 The car was later identified as King's dark green 1994 Chevrolet Camaro.

 Lee was bound and taken to King's home in North Port, Florida, where he set up what the prosecution in the trial referred to as a "rape room."
 Duct tape and other evidence were found in this room.